gonsie/gonsie.github.io/_posts/2023-01-03-new-direction.md

 -   Knitting (if only I had the time/space, but alas, not in this current season of life)
 -   Trying out modal editing, maybe something like [Meow](https://github.com/meow-edit/meow)
 -   Trying a new keyboard and/or layout (I've been using Dvorak and Apple keyboards for a like decade ?!?)
+-   Converting this website to a new tech stack